deeptir18/cornflakes-scripts/README.md

 ### Ctrl-c in the middle of the script
 If you ctrl-c while an experiment script runs, the script may not gracefully kill the server or client binaries.
-Please run the following before running the binaries again (not that you may not need to run all commands; it depends on which experiment you were running).
+Please run the following before running the binaries again (note that you may not need to run all commands; it depends on which experiment you were running).
 ```
 # on the server